TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

    :ref:`data-type-string` / :ref:`stdWrap`

 :aspect:`Description`
+   This defaults to whatever is defined in TCA "ctrl"-section in the "languageField".
+Change it to overwrite the behaviour in your query.

    By default all records that have language-relevant information in the TCA "ctrl"-section are translated on translated pages.

-   This can be disabled by setting :ts:`languageField = 0`.
+   This behaviour can be disabled by setting :ts:`languageField = 0`.

 .. _select-includeRecordsWithoutDefaultTranslation: